p145085/xkcdscrape/README.md

   k.
 Alien adoption agency / Pokémon GO / Google Maps: Game design with intent of outdoorsy stuff.
 Gain access to local messageboard(s). i.e : Hang out in the local café for two hours and receive perks, access to player-guild(s).
 Servable as incentive for anxiety stricken players.

   l.
-Twitch chat plugin integration for querying streamer for one new single frame of current webcam.

-  m.
 Clickable Chrometabs which opens a 'folder'.